A Survey on Non-Autoregressive Generation for Neural Machine Translation and Beyond

 Due to the strong performance of AT models, leveraging AT models to help the NAT model training is appealing.
 But they differ in model structure and decoding strategy.
 Therefore, different techniques to benefit the NAT model from their AT counterparts are proposed:

 \textbf{Training with the Supervision of AT Models.} Wei~\etal~\cite{wei2019imitation} propose a novel imitation learning framework, introducing a better trained AT demonstrator to supervise each decoding state of the NAT model across different times so that the problem of huge search space can be alleviated.
-Li~\etal~\cite{li2019hint} design two kinds of hints from the hidden representation level to regularize the KL-divergence of the encoder-decoder attention between the AT and NAT models, which can help the training of NAT models, where its model structure is shown in Figure~\ref{fig:hint}.
+Li~\etal~\cite{li2019hint} design two kinds of hints from the hidden representation level to regularize the KL-divergence of the encoder-decoder attention between the AT and NAT models, which can help the training of NAT models.
 Besides, Tu~\etal~\cite{tu2020engine} propose an energy-based inference network to minimize the energy of AT model and give several methods for relaxing the energy.

 \textbf{Fine-Tuning from AT Models.} Guo~\etal~\cite{guo2020fine} utilize curriculum learning to fine-tune from a better-trained state of AT models, and two curricula for the decoder input and mask attention are applied.
 In addition, Liu~\etal~\cite{liu2020task} propose task-level curriculum learning to shift the training strategy from AT to SAT gradually, and finally to NAT.